Additional Puppy Care

-In addition to the Caring for your puppy page, this page will give you an idea of what to expect with a Teacup and Tiny toy puppy.
+In addition to the Caring for your puppy page, this page will give you an idea of what to expect with a new small breed puppy.
 Always care for these little puppies as you would a new born baby.
-All they need for the first few months is food, water, rest and love.
+All they need for the first few months is food, water, rest and love!

-4. You can purchase Nutrical at Petsmart, Petco or a pet store.
+You can purchase Nutrical at Petsmart, Petco or a pet store.
 Nutrical is a sugar based paste that is enriched with vitamins.
-When you first bring your new puppy home Nutrical is a must!!!
-You will need to give your puppy Nutrical around the clock to make sure that they are getting the sugar that your puppy needs in their body to prevent Hypoglycemia.
+When you first bring your new puppy home having Nutrical on hand is a good thing.
+If your puppy won't eat give them Nutrical around the clock to make sure that they are getting the sugar that your puppy needs in their body to prevent Hypoglycemia.

-5. Hypoglycemia is a drop in your puppys blood sugar.
-Signs of hypoglycemia can be any and all of these: loss of appetite to the point that your puppy is lethargic, limp, drooling from the mouth, stumbling, trembling and in the worst case having seizures.
+Hypoglycemia occurs when the puppies blood sugar is too low.
+Signs of hypoglycemia can be any and all of the following: loss of appetite to the point that your puppy is lethargic, limp, drooling from the mouth, stumbling, trembling and in the worst case having seizures.
 You must rub the Nutrical or Karo Syrup on your puppy's gums and feed your puppy Nutrical or Karo Syrup through their mouth.
 If your puppy does not show signs that he or she is getting better within 5-10 minutes call your veterinarian immediately.
-This could mean life or death for your new puppy.
-If you were keeping up with making sure your puppy is eating and giving your puppy the Nutrical, your puppy should never end up like this.
-These puppies are not anything like a golden retriever or labrador.
-They are very picky eaters and you must make sure that they are eating, not just assume they are.
+This could mean life or death for your new puppy!
+These puppies are not anything like larger dog breeds.
+They are very picky eaters and you must make sure that they are eating, please do not assume they are!

-7. Traveling with your new puppy is never a good idea.
-PLEASE get your puppy to their new home immediately and get them situated and in their comfy bed with plenty of food and water for your puppy.
+Traveling both short and long commutes with your new puppy is NOT recommended.
+PLEASE get your puppy to their new home immediately and get them situated and in their comfy bed with plenty of food and water.
 Once your puppy is comfortable in their new home you can travel with your new puppy, but take precaution and ALWAYS have Nutrical or Karo Syrup on hand.
-Traveling is anything from taking your new puppy to the mall or across the country.

-9. After the first few months all the time you put into your new puppy will be worth it!
-You will have your little companion that you were looking for and he or she will trust and love you forever, for giving him or her a happy and healthy life.
+In no time both you and your new puppy will be well adjusted once you've received your puppy.
+You will have your little companion that you were looking for and they will trust and love you forever, for giving them a happy and healthy life.